ConfluxHQ/event-based-logging/README.md

 1. Have a single, definitive list of application events in code
 2. Use exactly one of these event codes in the log message when logging
 3. Use an `enum` type or equivalent for compile-time checking of uniqueness and searchability
-4. Get auto-complete from the IDE or REPL when choosing an event to log
+4. Get code-completion from the IDE or REPL when choosing an event to log
 5. Simple SHIFT-select or double-click on an event name to copy/paste into a log search tool - no manual selection of multiple words for copy/paste
 6. ...

 ## Examples

 A key aim is to "lean on the compiler" for compile-time verification of the Event types when logging.
-This in turn means we get auto-complete when choosing an Event type during logging:
+This in turn means we get code-completion when choosing an Event type during logging:

 ```JavaScript